-LONDON OLYMPICS 2012 HIGHLIGHTS
+LONDON OLYMPICS 2012

 During a special eight-minute segment, the stadium was bathed in the colours and sounds of Brazil, as the Olympics looked ahead to 2016 when Rio de Janeiro is the host city.